Daniel-Hug/windower/README.md

-# Make positioned elements wrap with JS
+# Windowing: only show elements visible at current scroll position

 Usage: see [demo.html](demo.html)